duritong/puppet-tor/README.md

 ## Upgrade Notice<a name="upgrade-notice"></a>

+ * All of the `listen_address` variables have been deprecated, since they have been deprecated in tor since 0.2.3.x-alpha.
+Please read the new tor man page if you were using those variables.

  * Previously, if you did not set the `$outbound_bindaddress` variable, it was being automatically set to the `$listen_address variable`.
 Now this is not being done and instead you will need to set the `$outbound_bindaddress`